 Southern Poverty Law Center

-The Southern Poverty Law Center is an organization that combats hate, intolerance, and discrimination through education and litigation.
+The Southern Poverty Law Center (SPLC) is dedicated to fighting hate and bigotry and seeking justice for the most vulnerable members of our society.
+Using litigation, education, and other forms of advocacy, the SPLC works toward equal justice and equal opportunity.
 The center is internationally known for its tolerance education program, its legal victories against white supremacist groups, its tracking of hate groups and its sponsorship of the Civil Rights Memorial.